 For this reason, Major Depressive Disorder and Substance Use Disorder are often seen together, called Co-occurring Disorders.

-Currently the best course of treatment for Major Depressive Disorder is a combination of medication and therapy.
-Usually doctors prescribe serotonin reuptake inhibitors (SSRIs) first.
+Currently, the best course of treatment for Major Depressive Disorder is a combination of medication and therapy.
+Usually, doctors prescribe serotonin reuptake inhibitors (SSRIs) first.
 These medications are often better known by their brand names and include Prozac, Zoloft, Lexapro, and Celexa.
 Antidepressants such as these typically take anywhere from two to six weeks to be effective and it might take a few attempts to find the best medication fit and dosage.

 Furthermore, therapies like Cognitive Behavioral Therapy (CBT) can help patients recognize negative thought patterns early on, teach coping skills and strategies for controlling symptoms.

 In cases where Major Depressive Disorder co-occurs with substance abuse, comprehensive treatment is necessary.
-Facilities which specialize in treatment of Substance Use Disorder, addiction, and co-occurring disorders such as clinical depression will be able to treat all aspects of the problem.
+Facilities which specialize in the treatment of Substance Use Disorder, addiction, and co-occurring disorders such as clinical depression will be able to treat all aspects of the problem.